Updated February 10, 2021

 Reduced Aggression To Other Dogs

 Anyone who’s known an aggressive dog knows how much it limits their quality of life.
 The evidence is for both a reduction in aggression towards dogs in the same family (González-Martínez et al) and towards dogs outside of the household (Blackwell et al).

 Are there any reasons not to do puppy classes?
 There are no reported adverse effects of puppy school.
 Here are some of the reasons I hear from dog owners:

-- Cost: classes usually cost around $140.
+- Cost: see the current preschool price here.
 Although this isn’t cheap, I hope you can see the value.

 - Time: our classes run for one hour a week over five evenings which can be hard for busy people.